minio/minio/docs/bucket/replication/README.md

 Replication configuration applied successfully to myminio/srcbucket.
 ```

-Apart from *ReplicationArn* , rest of the configuration follows [AWS S3 Spec](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-add-config.html).
+The replication configuration follows [AWS S3 Spec](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-add-config.html).
 Any objects uploaded to the source bucket that meet replication criteria will now be automatically replicated by the MinIO server to the remote destination bucket.
 Replication can be disabled at any time by disabling specific rules in the configuration or deleting the replication configuration entirely.

 When an object is deleted from the source bucket, the replica will not be deleted as per S3 spec.